-Does this sound like you?
-Then a condominium or co-op might be the right fit.
-Both offer the benefit of not having to handle routine upkeep—but, like anything, there are some cons to go with the pros.
+A condominium or co-op might be the right living option for you.
+Both offer the benefit of not having to handle all of the routine upkeep you get in a house, but there are some cons to go with the pros.
 Plus, co-ops are somewhat unique when it comes to ownership.

 Co-ops are different from condominiums and other residential arrangements because they aren’t considered real property.
 When you buy into a co-op you are buying shares in a corporation, which entitles you to a unit on the property, but that’s not the only difference between a co-op and condo.

 The differences between a condo and a co-op

 Here are some of the basics you need to know to help you make an informed decision between the two.

 - Condo: Buying a condo means you own the real estate, including an interest in common areas like lawns.